cloudogu/gitops-playground/docs/content-loader-docs/content-loader.md

   </#if>
 ```

-# Example-Use Cases

-## TL;DR: How to start with content loader?
+# TL;DR: How to start with content loader?
-The following chapter describes sample use cases that can be tried after executing the TL;DR command. \
-Use this file as config ``` --config-file=<your path>/docs/content-loader-docs/content-loader-config.yaml```.
-However, you can apply individual config.yaml files to deploy your own content.

-### Start the GOP
-The following command uses the `content-loader-config-file.yaml` mentioned above.
+To start with the content loader feature start the GOP with the `content-loader-config-file.yaml`.
 Run this command once to set up GOP with Content Loader:

 ```shell
 bash <(curl -s \